Offline schema model

-Object types included in the Offline Schema Model (by default)
+Object types included in the offline schema model

-The following items are included in the folder structure when you enable this feature in Project Settings.
+The following items are included in the OSM by default:

 - File Groups